Syomus/ProceduralToolkit/README.md

 Renaming or moving toolkit's folder from the default path (`/Assets/ProceduralToolkit`) will break .cginc includes in the example shaders, otherwise it is safe to move the toolkit however you want.

 The folder containing example classes and scenes (`ProceduralToolkit/Examples`) can be safely removed.
 The same is true for `ProceduralToolkit/Shaders`, if you are not using examples.
-Removing `ProceduralToolkit/Scripts/Editor` will leave you with a code-only toolkit, but you will lose drawers for some of the classes.

 ### Getting started
 After installation you can import ProceduralToolkit namespace and start building your own PCG systems: